kashqar1117/PasswordGenorator/README.md

 ![ The First Prompt](02-Homework/screenshots/passGenNoText.png)

-First, the application will prompt you and ask how many charactors your password will have.
+First, the application will prompt you and ask how many characters your password will have.

 ![ The First Prompt](02-Homework/screenshots/DYW8or128.jpeg)

-If you eneter in an invalid amount (anything below 8 or higher than 128) you will be alerted to try again.
+If you enter in an invalid amount (anything below 8 or higher than 128) you will be alerted to try again.

 ![ The First Prompt with an error](02-Homework/screenshots/8or128.jpeg)

-Once you put in a acceptable amount,you will be promted to inlude, uppercase, lowercase, numbers, and special charactors.
+Once you put in a acceptable amount, you will be promted to inlude uppercase, lowercase, numbers, and special characters.

 ![ Prompting for lower case letters](02-Homework/screenshots/DoYWlwrCse.jpeg)
 ![ Prompting for upper case letters](02-Homework/screenshots/DYWupper.jpeg)